Am I a Functioning Alcoholic? – When to Consider Treatment Help

 Ultimately, a functional alcoholic meets with the same ends as anyone else who drinks in excess on a regular basis.
 For these reasons, getting needed treatment help in a timely manner is essential to getting ahead of a drinking problem before a full-blown alcohol addiction takes over.

-If you suspect you or someone you know may be a functional alcoholic and need help finding a treatment program that meets your needs, please feel free to call our toll-free helpline at to speak with one of our addictions specialists.
+If you suspect you or someone you know may be a functional alcoholic and need help finding a treatment program that meets your needs, please feel free to call our toll-free helpline at 800-598-5053 (Who Answers?) to speak with one of our addictions specialists.